McLaren F1: Brakes

 The F1 features unassisted, vented and cross-drilled brake discs made by Brembo.
-Front size is 332 mm and at the rear 305 mm.
+The Front size is 332 mm and the rear 305 mm.
 The calipers are all four-pot, opposed piston types, and are made of aluminium.
-The rear brake calipers do not feature any handbrake functionality, however there is a mechanically actuated, fist-type calipers which is computer controlled and thus serves as a handbrake.
+The rear brake calipers do not feature any handbrake functionality, however there is a mechanically actuated, fist-type calipers which is computer controlled and thus serve as a handbrake.

 To increase caliper stiffness, the calipers are machined from a single solid piece of metal (in contrast to the more common being bolted together from two halves).
 Pedal travel is slightly over one inch.
 Activation of the rear spoiler will allow the air pressure generated at the back of the vehicle to force air into the cooling ducts located at either end of the spoiler which become uncovered upon application of it.

-Servo-assisted ABS brakes were ruled out as they would imply increased mass, complexity and reduced brake feel; however at the cost of increasing the required skill of the driver.
+Servo-assisted ABS brakes were ruled out as they would imply increased mass, complexity and reduced brake feel; however, at the cost of increasing the required skill of the driver.

-Gordon Murray attempted to utilise carbon brakes for the F1, but found the technology not mature enough at the time; with one of the major culprits being that of a proportional relationship between brake disc temperature and friction—i.e. stopping power—thus resulting in relatively poor brake performance without an initial warm-up of the brakes before use.
+Gordon Murray attempted to utilise carbon brakes for the F1, but found the technology to be not advanced enough at the time; with one of the major culprits being that of a proportional relationship between brake disc temperature and friction—i.e. stopping power—thus resulting in relatively poor brake performance without an initial warm-up of the brakes before use.

 Since carbon brakes have a more simplified application envelope in pure racing environments, this allows for the racing edition of the car, the F1 GTR, to feature ceramic carbon brakes.

 Gearbox and powertrain

 The standard McLaren F1 has a transverse 6-speed manual gearbox with an AP carbon triple-plate clutch contained in an aluminium housing.
 The gearbox was developed in collaboration with Weismann transmissions in California.
 The second generation GTR edition has a magnesium housing.
 Both the standard edition and the 'McLaren F1 LM' have the following gear ratios: 3.23:1, 2.19:1, 1.71:1, 1.39:1, 1.16:1, 0.93:1, with a final drive of 2.37:1, although the final gear is offset from the side of the clutch.
 The Torsen Limited Slip Differential has a 40% lock.
 The sixth gear ratio allows for a longer cruise at 33 mph per 1000 rpm.

 The McLaren F1 has an aluminium flywheel that has only the dimensions and mass absolutely needed to allow the torque from the engine to be transmitted.
-This is done in order to decrease rotational inertia and increase responsiveness of the drivetrain, resulting in faster gear changes and better throttle feedback.
+This is done in order to decrease rotational inertia and increase the responsiveness of the drivetrain, resulting in faster gear changes and better throttle feedback.
 This is possible due to the F1 engine lacking secondary vibrational couples and featuring a torsional vibration damper by BMW.